Fairview Texas Temple: Planning and permitting controversy

 The mediation process resulted in a tentative agreement, but the church later stated that Fairview officials sought additional concessions beyond what had been agreed.

 On January 13, 2025, the church released a letter to Fairview from a lawyer, Eric Pinker, in which he expressed that town officials referred to the church in negative ways, characterizing it as a bully, and that the town broke the agreement by seeing it as ongoing, instead of an established compromise.
 The letter from Pinker reiterated that if the council would not keep its commitment, the church would have no choice but to proceed with litigation for their rights in court, but kept open the future possibility of reconciliation.
 On January 28, 2025, the church confirmed its intent to sue the town, citing repeated delays and changes to what they had considered a final compromise.
 In March, a local stake president in Allen sent a letter to the city council, asking them to honor their compromise to make “judicial assistance” unnecessary.

 On March 25, 2025, the church submitted a new application for a smaller temple.
 The new plan called for a one-story building of approximately 30,000 square feet with a maximum spire height of 120 feet, substantially reduced from the original 173 feet.
 Both parties felt that they had sacrificed much from their original desires, but in mediation, they had come to an agreement due to the other party's sacrifice.
 The church stated that the revised proposal was based on its understanding that the City Council would support such a plan, as discussed during prior mediation.

-As of April 2025, the new application remains under review, and no groundbreaking ceremony has taken place.
-Church leaders and city officials have not announced a formal timeline for approval.
-The McKinney Texas Temple remains the subject of community interest as it moves through Fairview’s zoning process.

 On April 28, 2025, the name was changed to the Fairview Texas Temple.
 The next day, the Fairview city council approved a conditional use permit allowing the church to build the temple with a steeple and spire that will rise to 120 feet above ground.